colinkiama/GoogleTasks.Net/README.md

 # GoogleTasks.Net
 A Google Tasks .Net Standard API

-Everything in the API has been implemented except Patch methods
+Everything in the API has been implemented except Patch methods (which aren't necessary)

 ## References: